How to care for outdoor cats to keep them safe and healthy

-According to a study published in academic journal Animals (Basel), around 63% of domestic cats in the United States live their lives inside, with little or no access to the great outdoors.
+According to a study published in the academic journal Animals (Basel), around 63% of domestic cats in the United States live their lives inside, with little or no access to the great outdoors.
 In contrast, in many European countries, that number drops to around 26%, with more cats being allowed to roam free.
 Regardless of which side of the world you live on, if you decide to have an outdoor cat, there are a few things worth considering.

 There’s no denying that our feline friends who spend most of their time outdoors live a more dangerous life than their brothers and sisters who spend their days in the safety and comfort of home.
-But, that doesn’t mean that your kitty can’t thrive as an outdoor cat.
+But, that doesn’t mean that your cat can’t thrive as an outdoor cat.
 Below, we walk you through the pros and cons of this lifestyle and what you can do to ensure your beloved bundle of fur stays happy and healthy.

-Outdoor cats: The pros
+Outdoor cats: the pros

 There are so many wonderful benefits to allowing your feline friend regular access to the great outdoors.
 Here are a few of our favorites: